In this article

-An invalid address is flagged when there are syntax or domain issues with an email address.
+An invalid address is flagged when there are syntax or domain issues with an email address when it is imported.

 Commons characteristics of invalid addresses: